Pride and Prejudice

 Production information

 Pride and Prejudice: Edge of the Colony is currently in development.
-Auditions, rehearsal details, and performance dates will be released shortly.
+Audition information, rehearsal schedules, and performance dates will be announced soon.